DragonEggBedrockBreaking/VanillaDisable/README.md

 ## Downloads

-You can download both stable releases of the mod, and also beta releases, from [GitHub Releases](https://github.com/DragonEggBedrockBreaking/VanillaDisable/releases).
-You can also download stable releases from [Modrinth](https://modrinth.com/mod/vanilla-disable).
+You can download stable releases of the mod from [GitHub Releases](https://github.com/DragonEggBedrockBreaking/VanillaDisable/releases) or [Modrinth](https://modrinth.com/mod/vanilla-disable).

 ## Other